jaccomoc/jactl-repl/docs/README.md

-# Jacsal-Repl
+# Jactl-Repl

-The Jacsal-Repl project is a command line shell for the [Jacsal](https://github.com/jaccomoc/jacsal) scripting language.
+The Jactl-Repl project is a command line shell for the [Jactl](https://github.com/jaccomoc/jactl) scripting language.
-It provides a Read-Evaluate-Print-Loop execution shell for testing simple Jacsal scripts, using the excellent [JLine](https://github.com/jline/jline3) for command line editing and history.
+It provides a Read-Evaluate-Print-Loop execution shell for testing simple Jactl scripts, using the excellent [JLine](https://github.com/jline/jline3) for command line editing and history.

 # Building